20462 - SOCIAL AND ECONOMIC NETWORKS

 Course taught in English

 Go to class group/s: 31

-The emphasis of the course is on the theory, but we also illustrate matters with examples from real - world social networks.
+The emphasis of the course will be on the theory, but we shall also illustrate matters with examples from real--world social networks.

-Initially, we focus on phenomena such as search, contagion,diffusion, or learning,which can be largely conceived as non-strategic.
-Then, we turn to the study of strategic problems such as congestion , trade, intermediation, power, or bargaining, which display an essential strategic component and thus have to be analyzed using the tools of Game Theory.
+Initially, we shall focus on phenomena such as search, contagion,diffusion, or learning,which can be largely conceived as non--strategic.
+Then, we shall turn to the study of strategic problems such as congestion , trade, intermediation, power, or bargaining, which display an essential strategic component and thus have to be analyzed using the tools of Game Theory.

-Throughout, our main concern is to develop a formal and systematic manner of understanding how social structure (i.e. the pattern of connections) affect a wide variety of social behavior.
+Throughout, our main concern will be to develop a formal and systematic manner of understanding how social structure (i.e. the pattern of connections) affect a wide variety of social behavior.

 - Graphs: definitions and measures - basic concepts: degree,distance,component,clustering,betweenness,etc.